ant0ndz/kinship-detection-project/README.md

 # kinship-detection-project
-This project was made as part of a "Data mining in large databases" course in the university.
+This project was developed as part of a university "Data Mining in Large Databases" course.

-As part of this project, the dataset "Families in the Wild" was used to train different Siamese networks to perform kinship classification between people using face images.
+The goal of this project was to train Siamese networks for kinship classification using face images.
+The Families in the Wild dataset was used to evaluate different architectures for determining familial relationships based on facial similarity.

+📂 Repository Contents
-This repository contains the final report submited, showing the results.
+This repository includes:

-Additionally, the code files created and used to produce results is found under the code directory with the following files:
+Final Report 📄 – The submitted report detailing the models, experiments, and results.
+Code Directory 💻 – Contains all scripts and notebooks used in the project:
-  * kinship_image_data_class.py - Code created to process the image dataset and allow using it for model training purposes.
+ * kinship_image_data_class.py – Processes the image dataset and prepares it for model training.
-  * main code.ipynb - Contains the code for creating the architectures used as well as the training and testing code.
+ * main code.ipynb – Defines the model architectures and includes training and testing code.
-  * EDA and Results.ipynb - Contains code responsible for plots seen in the report which allow EDA and results evaluation.
+ * EDA and Results.ipynb – Generates plots for exploratory data analysis (EDA) and result evaluation, as shown in the report.

 ---